hksreekumar/elPaSo-Core/doc/tutorials/FEM_tutorials/Example_1.md

 ----

-## Procedure
 As already described in the general overview, the typical steps to model an acoustic problem are:
-  - Pre-Processing (Cubit Coreform / Abaqus)
+  - Modelling (Cubit Coreform / Abaqus)
   - Solving
   - Post-Processing

-A detailed overview of each of the steps is provided in the following sections.

-### Pre-Processing
+## Modelling

-Pre-processing includes all the procedures before Solving.
-The following sections explain the pre-Processing routine with respect to two different programs:
+Modelling includes all the procedures before Solving.
+The following sections explain the modelling routine with respect to two different programs:
   - Cubit Coreform and elPaSo Pre-Processor
   - Abaqus

-#### Pre-Processing with Cubit Coreform and elPaSo Pre-Processor
+### Pre-Processing with Cubit Coreform and elPaSo Pre-Processor
 This section explains the use of Cubit Coreform and elPaSo Pre-Processor commands required for the pre-Processing routine.
 The geometry will be setup within Cubit Coreform, while loads, boundary conditions and material parameters will be defined within the elPaSo Pre-Processor. \
 The geometry generation in Cubit Coreform can be done in two ways, first is to go by the interface, second is to write a Journal Script in ![](../../images/Tutorials/Cubit_icons/journaleditor.PNG) (or Tools > Journal Editor) and run it at once.
 The scripting interface is recommended for complex geometries.
 Both the methods are described in detail in the following sections. \
 The Pre-Processing routine can be subdivided into following section: